2000 United States Senate election in Missouri

 The 2000 United States Senate election in Missouri was held on November 7, 2000, to select the next U.S. senator from Missouri.
 Incumbent Republican senator John Ashcroft lost re-election to a second term to Democratic governor Mel Carnahan despite Carnahan's death in a plane crash 20 days before Election Day.
 Due to the timing of Carnahan's death, state law did not allow his name to be replaced on the ballot.
 Newly inaugurated governor Roger Wilson appointed Mel Carnahan's widow Jean Carnahan to fill the seat pending a 2002 special election.

 Following his defeat, Ashcroft would later be appointed United States Attorney General by George W. Bush and served from 2001 to 2005.

-As of 2025, this is the only time a deceased person has won a U.S. Senate election.
+As of 2026, this is the only time a deceased person has won a US Senate election in the chamber's history.

 Background

 John Ashcroft had first been elected in 1994, with close to 60% of the vote, amidst a national Republican wave.
 During his tenure in the senate, he established a reputation as a conservative, advocating for welfare reform and tax reform, and for being a favorite of social conservatives such as Pat Robertson.
 Beginning in 1997, Ashcroft considered running for President in 2000.
-Ashcroft visited numerous crucial states, but was undecided between a presidential bid, re-election, or both, which would be permitted under state law.
+Ashcroft visited numerous crucial states, but was undecided between a federal presidential bid, U.S. Senate re-election, or both, which would be permitted under Missouri state law.
 On January 5, 1999, he announced that he would not seek the presidency and would instead seek a second Senate term in the 2000 election.

-His opponent was incumbent two-term Democratic governor Mel Carnahan, who by state law, was barred from seeking a third term.
+His opponent was incumbent two-term Democratic governor Mel Carnahan, who by state law and also constitutional law, was barred from ever seeking a third term.
+Carnahan had already been elected the Governor of Missouri exactly twice in 1992 and 1996, therefore making him term-limited in 2000.
 Carnahan had held various statewide positions, including state treasurer, lieutenant governor (which he served as while Ashcroft was governor) and as governor.
 He also had been seen as a prospective candidate in virtually every Missouri U.S. Senate race in the 1990s, including declining a bid for the Class 1 Senate seat in 1994.
 He announced his bid for the seat on November 4, 1998, with polls at the time, showing him leading Senator Ashcroft.